pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 #### Fetch messages with metadata and actions response[​](#fetch-messages-with-metadata-and-actions-response)

 ##### Return information on message actions
-Use the actions object (not the deprecated data object) to receive reactions, edits, deletions, or custom actions.
+Use the `actions` object (not deprecated `data`) for actions such as reactions/edits/deletions/custom actions.

 ```
 1// Example of status